Superhorizon isocurvature fluctuations relax tensions: Modeling

 What we measure are the mean and variance over the $N_p$ patches present in the CMB.
 Writing down the problem as a general problem of probability of drawing a number from a Gaussian distribution for which we have $N_p$ measurements with \emph{sample} mean $\obc$ and \emph{sample} variance $\sobc$, we can derive the expression of the probability of $P(\obl | \obc, \sobc)$.
 The full expression is given in the Appendix \ref{app:pdf}.

-The behavior of this function is shown in the Figure \ref{fig:smallvar}.
-For BAO measurement, we therefore additionally measure the local baryon density $\obl$ as a free parameter, which sets the calibration for the local BAO measurement and is subject to prior in Equation \ref{eq:oblprior}.
+The behavior of this function is shown in the Fig. \ref{fig:smallvar}.
+For BAO measurement, we therefore additionally measure the local baryon density $\obl$ as a free parameter, which sets the calibration for the local BAO measurement and is subject to prior in Eq. \eqref{eq:oblprior}.
 In our inference problem, $\sobc$ and $\obc$ are themselves determined only up to an error.
-So, in every step in an MCMC chain, the current values of $\obc$ and $\sobc$ are used to determine the prior on $\obl$ and $\obl$ is in turn used to determine the local sound horizon to be used in BAO likelihood.
+So, in every step in a Monte Carlo Markov Chains (MCMC) chain, the current values of $\obc$ and $\sobc$ are used to determine the prior on $\obl$ and $\obl$ is in turn used to determine the local sound horizon to be used in BAO likelihood.
 The width of $P(\obl)$ depends on the number of patches $N_p$ in the CMB.
 The lesser $N_p$, the less well the global mean and variance are determined and the wider the distribution.
-In this work we use $N_p=10$, but our results do not sensitively depend on this parameter.
+In this work we use the $N_p=10$, for which the width of the distribution is about 50\% larger compared to $N_p = \infty$ limit.
+However, our results do not sensitively depend on this parameter.